 The financial statements of the School have been prepared in conformity with generally accepted accounting principles as applied to governmental nonprofit organizations.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The more significant of the School's accounting policies are described on the following pages.
+The more significant of the School's accounting policies are described below.